Buy-to-Let Mortgages: ICR, Deposits and Lender Criteria

 FAQs

+2. Can first-time landlords get a buy-to-let mortgage?
 Yes.
-Some lenders will consider first-time landlords, although criteria can be tighter and lender choice may be narrower.
+Some lenders will consider first-time landlords, although criteria can be tighter and lender choice is narrower.
 Deposit size, personal income, credit profile, property type and whether you already own a home can all affect the options available.

+3. How much deposit do I need for a buy-to-let mortgage?
 Many buy-to-let cases are geared around up to 75% loan-to-value, which means a 25% deposit or equivalent equity is common.
-Some lenders and case types can differ, so the exact requirement depends on the lender, the property and your overall profile.
+Some lenders accept 20% on selected products, with a small number considering 15% in particular cases.
+The exact requirement depends on the lender, the property and your overall profile.

+5. Are buy-to-let mortgages interest-only or capital repayment?
 Many buy-to-let mortgages are interest-only, but capital repayment options also exist.
 The right structure depends on your objectives, monthly budget and how you plan to repay the balance if you choose interest-only.

+7. Can I get a buy-to-let mortgage through a limited company?
 Yes, in principle.
-Many landlords use a limited company or special purpose vehicle, but lender criteria, documentation and personal guarantee requirements can differ.
-Mortgage advice and tax advice are separate, so you should also speak to a qualified accountant.
+Many landlords use a limited company or special purpose vehicle, but lender criteria, documentation and personal guarantee requirements can differ from personal-name borrowing.
+Mortgage advice and tax advice are separate, so you should also speak to a qualified accountant on the tax position before deciding on the structure.

+8. What is a portfolio landlord?
 A portfolio landlord is generally a landlord with four or more distinct mortgaged buy-to-let properties in aggregate.
-Once a case falls into portfolio lending, the lender may assess the wider portfolio as well as the property being bought or remortgaged.
+Once a case falls into portfolio lending under the PRA framework, the lender assesses the wider portfolio as well as the specific property being bought or remortgaged.

-Usually, purchases of additional residential property in England and Northern Ireland attract the higher Stamp Duty Land Tax rates, although the exact outcome can depend on your circumstances.
+9. Do I pay higher Stamp Duty on a buy-to-let purchase?
+Usually, purchases of additional residential property in England and Northern Ireland attract higher Stamp Duty Land Tax rates, although the exact outcome can depend on your circumstances.
 Always confirm the final figure with your solicitor.

+10. Are buy-to-let mortgages regulated?
 Many buy-to-let mortgages are not regulated in the same way as residential mortgages.
 Consumer buy-to-let cases can sit under a different regulatory framework, so the position depends on why the property is being let and the circumstances of the case.